bdelanghe/git-tidy/readme.md

-# Clean Desk
+# git-tidy

-A tool to check if your Git branches are fully integrated with their corresponding merged pull requests.
+A Git extension to check if your branches are fully integrated with their corresponding merged pull requests.

 ## Purpose